cuongvng/melep-ecg/README.md

 ## MELEP: A Novel Predictive Measure of Transferability in Multi-Label ECG Diagnosis

-This repository contains code and resources related to the implementation of the paper `MELEP: A Novel Predictive Measure of Transferability in Multi-Label ECG Diagnosis`.
+This repository contains code and resources related to the implementation of the paper `MELEP: A Novel Predictive Measure of Transferability in Multi-Label ECG Diagnosis`, published in the Journal of Healthcare Informatics Research (2024).

 ## Installation